Trump books will continue after Trump leaves office

 Canedy said she might be interested in a book from Trump about his influence on the Republican Party, which initially resisted his rise in 2016.
 She would want Trump, or any author, to be “fair, balanced and honest,” and have ”a level of insight and self-awareness.”

-Asked if she believed Trump could meet those standards, Canedy said: “I wouldn’t know how to answer that, quite honestly.”
+Asked if she believed Trump could meet those standards, Canedy said: “I wouldn’t know how to answer that, quite honestly, because I would need to see the proposal first.”

 The switch from a Republican to a Democratic president also should result in a shift on best-seller lists.
 The past four years have seen a continuous run of anti-Trump blockbusters, including Michael Wolff’s “Fire and Fury,” Comey’s “A Higher Loyalty,” Mary Trump’s “Too Much and Never Enough,” and Bob Woodward’s “Fear” and “Rage.”